The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 If you are on the other hand a real beginner in programming, you might want to invest some extra well spent study time first as a newbie to get to the required skill levels to follow this course as per the advice below in the section 'Skill levels'!
+- Assume 1 - 3 days for the workshop x 8 hours = 8 - 24 hours
+- Assume 10 - 30 days for the course x 8 hours = 80 - 240 hours
+- Assume 5 - 20 days to build extra skill levels = 40 - 160 hours
+- Study time range = 128 - 424 hours, so let's say it's a range of 3 - 10 weeks depending on your level of expertise and skill set to start with.

 ## Skill levels
 1 - **Basic skills** in Python programming are a **must**!